-- (a) All (1) new wells drilled or completed in any layer of an aquifer in the District, as defined under Section 1 of these rules, and (2) all wells that are substantially altered, unless the maximum amount of water the altered well can actually produce as equipped is 17.36 gpm or less, shall comply with the spacing requirements of this rule. - (b) With regard to minimum spacing requirements from other wells, the requirements of this rule shall apply only to other registered wells or well sites previously approved by the District or otherwise known to exist by the District at the time it acts on an application. - (c) A new well with a maximum designed production capacity of 17.36 gpm and below must be located at least fifty (50) feet from the property line, regardless of whether or not the well is pressure sealed. - (d) A new well with a maximum designed production capacity over 17.36 gpm must be located at minimum distances from other wells that are screened in the same layer of an aquifer as the proposed new well and from property lines so as to limit the impact of the new well on the available drawdown in the applicable layer of the aquifer: (1) at the location of the other well to no more than one percent (1%); and (2) at the location of any property line on the tract where the new well is located to no more than ten percent (10%), using the methodology set forth in this rule.
-The burden of proof is on the applicant to demonstrate that the other well is screened in a different layer of the aquifer than the layer in which the proposed new well will be screened. - (1) Minimum spacing distances shall be derived from application of the Cooper-Jacob formula:
+- (a) All (1) new wells drilled or completed in any layer of an aquifer in the District, as defined under Section 1 of these rules, and (2) all wells that are substantially altered, unless the maximum amount of water the altered well can actually produce as equipped is 17.36 gpm or less, shall comply with the spacing requirements of this rule. - (b) With regard to minimum spacing requirements from other wells, the requirements of this rule shall apply only to other registered or permitted wells or well sites previously approved by the District or otherwise known to exist by the District at the time it acts on an application, including without limitation other existing wells or well sites owned by the person applying for the new well. - (c) A new well with a maximum designed production capacity of 17.36 gpm and or below must be located at least one hundred (100) feet from existing wells and well sites that are screened in the same layer of an aquifer as the proposed new well, and at least fifty (50) feet from the property line, regardless of whether or not the well is pressure sealed. - (d) A new well with a maximum designed production capacity over 17.36 gpm must be located at minimum distances from other wells that are screened in the same layer of an aquifer as the proposed new well and from property lines so as to limit the impact of the new well on the available drawdown in the applicable layer of the aquifer: (1) at the location of the other well to no more than one percent (1%); and (2) at the location of any property line on the tract where the new well is located to no more than ten percent (10%), using the methodology set forth in this rule.
+The burden of proof is on the applicant to demonstrate that the other well is screened in a different layer of the aquifer than the layer in which the proposed new well will be screened. - Minimum spacing distances shall be derived from application of the Cooper-Jacob formula: